-Riding with CAR.O.L is pretty straightforward if you follow the on-screen instructions of the workout you choose.
+Riding with CAROL is pretty straightforward if you follow the on-screen instructions for the workout you choose.

-Once you’ve completed the workout, you see your score and an indication of whether you’ve improved upon your previous scores.
-CAR.O.L also asks you how you feel after the workout, and if you’d like to save your score or discard it.
+Once you’ve completed the workout, you’ll see your score and an indication of whether you’ve improved upon your previous scores.
+CAROL also asks you how you feel after the workout, and if you’d like to save your score or discard it.

-For consumers, CAR.O.L costs $2,995 plus a $12 monthly subscription fee per household.
-Corporate users, such as gyms) also pay $2,395, but they’re required to purchase additional licenses for their end-users.
+For consumers, CAROL costs $2,395 plus a $12 monthly subscription fee per household.
+Corporate users (such as gyms) also pay $2,395, but they’re required to purchase additional licenses for their end-users.

-If you want to give CAR.O.L a try, you can use discount code MK150 to get $150 off the purchase price.
+If you want to give CAROL a try, you can use discount code MK100 to get $100 off the purchase price.

-Besides improving your conditioning by working out on CAR.O.L at least three times a week, there are a couple of tricks you can use to get the best possible score.
+Besides improving your conditioning by working out on CAROL at least three times per week, there are a couple of tricks you can use to get the best possible score.